ml-archive/blog/source/_posts/2016-11-08-Vapor-mysql.md

 ### So what's next?

 Well you now know how to create routes for controllers and work with models, you know how to store and retreive from the database.
-Now go explore and maybe get a job at Nodes if you mean you have the skills and what it takes.
+Now go explore and maybe get a job at [Nodes](https://www.nodesagency.com/careers/) if you think you have the skills and what it takes.